- Muhammad Ali born Cassius Marcellus Clay Jr. on January 17, 1942. He changed his name to Muhammad Ali in 1964 after joining Nation of Islam.

 - In 1967 Ali was arrested for draft evasion charges – he refused to fight in the Vietnam War.

-- Although he avoided jail he was not allowed to fight for four years.
+- Ali was sentenced to five years in jail.
+Although he avoided jail he was not allowed to fight for four years.
+He was later granted a Presidential

 - His boxing record Total fights 61